 (Too bad there wasn’t some “Celebrity Jeopardy” Trebek parody action for the Senators at the NHL Draft, SNL-style.
 OK, maybe I’m getting greedy.)

 In between those picks, the Red Wings selected Lucas Raymond fourth overall.

-Much like Stuetzle, Sanderson also rose through the 2020 NHL Draft ranks.
+Much like Stutzle, Sanderson also rose through the 2020 NHL Draft ranks.
 As time goes on, prospect-minded hockey fans will debate whether Sanderson should’ve been the first defenseman to go, or if it should have been smooth-skater Jamie Drysdale.